Back to School Resources for Administrators, Teachers, and Mentors

 - The First Five Days.
 This activity uses education author Alan November’s “The First Five Days” project, which invited educators to share their ideas on how to make the first week the best it can be.
 In this activity, educators review the findings of November’s project, then break into small-group discussions on how they might incorporate some of his ideas.
 Specifically, educators think about how to develop and ask the right questions that allow students to take control of their learning.
 This activity is #7 in the PD Quick module.

 - What is your Everest?
 Each year, teachers and students set out to achieve a specific set of learning goals, which author Dave Stuart Jr. likens to climbing Mt.
 Everest.
 Stuart says it’s easy to become distracted by the myriad goals and to lose sight of the mountain altogether.
 In this recently added PD Quick activity, teachers review Stuart’s ideas and then focus in on “defining Everest,” or the big-picture skills and knowledge students gain in their classroom.
 This activity gives teachers clear, focused goals to start the year.
 It is #9 in the PD Quick module.

-Starting in the 2018-19 school year, the state of Missouri required teachers to complete two hours of annual training on dyslexia.
+The state of Missouri requires teachers to complete two hours of annual training on dyslexia.
 NEE created a module in EdHub that fulfills the requirement.
 Although districts in Nebraska are not required to complete dyslexia training, they might find it helpful to review the dyslexia material available.

 Back to School Resources for Mentors

 The state of Missouri requires mentors to be assigned to beginning teachers and that beginning teachers are given adequate time to meet with and learn from their mentors.
 (To review the specifics of the mentoring requirements, see the Administrator Guidelines for Beginning Teacher Support available in EdHub.)